 Quick Lupus Facts

-While lupus is not well known or understood, it is far more common than better known diseases such as leukemia and multiple sclerosis.
+While lupus is not well known or understood, it is far more common than better known diseases such as leukemia, muscular dystrophy, cystic fibrosis and multiple sclerosis.
 Without early diagnosis and treatment, lupus can be severely debilitating, even deadly.
+See our blog for essential information on symptoms, treatment, and tips on living with lupus and other overlap conditions.

 Here are a few quick facts about lupus:

-- Lupus is a widespread and chronic autoimmune disease that, for unknown reasons, causes the immune system to attack the body’s own tissues and organs, including joints, kidneys, heart, lungs, brain, blood, and skin.
+- Lupus is a widespread and chronic autoimmune disease that, for unknown reasons, causes the immune system to attack the body’s own connective tissues and organs, including joints (rheumatoid arthritis), kidneys (lupus nephritis), heart, lungs, brain, blood, and skin (cutaneous lupus).

 - Up to 1.5 million Americans are afflicted by some form of lupus, while more than five million people are known to be affected worldwide.

-- Symptoms include fever, fatigue, loss of appetite, rashes, hair loss, swollen glands, sensitivity to light, chest, muscle and joint pain, ulcers in the mouth or nose, and others.
+- Symptoms include fever, fatigue, loss of appetite, rashes, hair loss (alopecia), swollen glands, sensitivity to light (photosensitivity), chest, muscle and joint pain, ulcers in the mouth or nose, and others.

-- Typical treatments include steroids, painkillers, and immunosuppressants, as well as behavior and diet changes.
+- Typical treatments include steroids (like Prednisone), painkillers, and immunosuppressants, as well as behavior and diet changes.
 In March 2011, Benlysta became the first FDA-approved lupus drug treatment in over 50 years.

 - Ninety percent of those afflicted are women and 80% are between the ages of 15 and 45.